-During the year ended December 31, 2016, the Organizations have reviewed all endowment funds and has determined all endowed funds remain classified as temporarily restricted.
+During the years ended December 31, 2017 and 2016, the Organizations have reviewed all endowment funds and has determined all endowed funds remain classified as temporarily restricted.

 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor requires the Organizations to retain as a fund of perpetual duration.
-There were no such deficiencies as of December 31, 2016.
+There were no such deficiencies as of December 31, 2017 or 2016.

 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of Board designated funds that the Foundation must hold in perpetuity.
+Endowment assets include those assets the Board of Directors designated funds that the Foundation must hold in perpetuity.
 Under this policy, as approved by the Board of Directors, the endowment assets should be managed in a prudent manner to provide for preservation of capital.